duration

 represents the input array D. keyHash utilizes the 64-bit

-FMV-1a variant of the Fowler-Noll-Vo non-cryptographic hash function.
+FNV-1a variant of the Fowler-Noll-Vo non-cryptographic hash function.

-h = keyHash (D), base also generates a 64-bit
+h = keyHash (D, base) also generates a 64-bit

 hash code using base as the offset basis for the FNV-1a hash